 It is normal for hearing aids to need servicing from time to time.
 They are sensitive electronic devices that require regular care and maintenance.

-For children’s hearing aids, your audiologist arranges for repairs through the Deaf Education Centres.
+For children’s hearing aids, your approved assessor arranges for repairs through the Deaf Education Centres.

 It is your responsibility to look after your hearing aids which the Ministry of Health has paid for.
 If something happens to them, you cannot get help to replace your hearing aids for six years after you have been approved for the Hearing Aid Funding Scheme (for adults).
 It is a good idea to insure them.
 Most home contents insurance will cover hearing aids but you may need to advise your insurer that you have them and update your policy.